ckeditor/ckeditor4-docs/guides/dev/deep_dive/advanced_content_filter/README.md

 ## Custom Mode

-Advanced Content Filter works in custom mode when the CKEDITOR.config.allowedContent setting is defined.
+Advanced Content Filter works in custom mode when the {@linkapi CKEDITOR.config.allowedContent CKEDITOR.config.allowedContent} setting is defined.
 This configuration option tells the filter which HTML elements, attributes, styles, and classes are allowed.
 Based on defined rules (called *Allowed Content Rules*) the editor filters input data and decides which features can be activated.

 Allowed Content Rules may be set in two different formats: the compact **string format** and the more powerful **object format**.
 Read about Allowed Content Rules in the [Allowed Content Rules article](#!/guide/dev_allowed_content_rules).